Lersgeeb/AutoHashcat/README.md

 # AutoHashcat
 A collection of automated hash cracking knowledge

-This is a batch script I put together to automate the workflow of cracking password hashes captured during my Pentests.
+This is a batch/bash script I put together to automate the workflow of cracking password hashes captured during my Pentests.

 Before running make sure everything is pointing where it should be !!